-If you want to be where you spa and massage practice clients and prospects are a good part of the day, you need to go mobile.
-The Pew Research Internet Project reports that as of May of last year, 63 percent of cell phone owners use their phones to access the Internet and another 34 percent mostly go online using their phones and not some other device such as their desktop or a laptop.
+If you want to be where your spa and massage practice clients and prospects are a good part of the day, you need to go mobile.
+The Pew Research Internet Project reports that 63 percent of cell phone owners use their phones to access the Internet as of May of last year.
+Another 34 percent mostly go online using their phones and not other devices such as their desktop or laptops.

-With your clients increasingly relying on their mobile devices to access the Internet for activities beyond sending and receiving text or email - 49 percent get directions, recommendations and other location-based information - optimizing your marketing and customer relations is no longer an option.
+With your clients increasingly relying on their mobile devices to access the Internet for activities beyond sending and receiving a text or email - 49 percent get directions, recommendations, and other location-based information - optimizing your marketing and customer relations is no longer an option.

 Start with your Website

 Your mobile strategy should begin with your website.
-Use Google Analytics to see how many of visitors already are coming to our site from a mobile device to check on services, special promotions or retail product availability.
-Take a look at your site from a mobile device to understand what kind of experience you are providing mobile users.
-Text-heavy content, which requires visitors to zoom and scan continuously to read everything, busy design and challenging navigation can drive visitors away.
+Use Google Analytics to see how many visitors are already coming to our site from a mobile device to check on services, special promotions, or retail product availability.
+Take a look at your site from a mobile device to understand your experience you are providing mobile users.
+Text-heavy content requires visitors to zoom and scan continuously to read everything.
+Busy design and challenging navigation can drive visitors away.
 Better to develop a mobile-optimized website for viewing in a mobile browser on the smaller screens of mobile phones and tablets.
-A mobile website feature a simplified design that emphasizes visuals over text, fast page loads, and the ability to book a reservation, purchase product or sign up for specials in just a few steps.
+A mobile website features a simplified design that emphasizes visuals over text, fast page loads, and the ability to book a reservation, purchase a product or sign up for specials in just a few steps.

 Mobile App aids Interaction

 A mobile app is something else you might want to consider as part of your mobile strategy.
-The app sits on the home screen of a mobile device, enabling your clients to freely access it.
+The app sits on a mobile device's home screen, enabling your clients to access it freely.

 Apps make it easier to reward loyal customers, too, since you can easily offer exclusives or specials to clients who use the app to rebook or order products.

 Mobile apps also can help you run your operations, which can boost client relationships.
-Cloud based Customer Relationship Management (CRM) systems mean you can look up a client’s record from anywhere on your mobile device to answer a question or advise a team member on a product to use for a massage or skin treatment.
-You can take payments from a mobile device, which can be particularly useful if you are planning mobile massage at an event or client site.
-You even can be out of the office and conduct a video chat with your team if something comes up and face-to-face communication will help resolve the issue.
+Cloud-based Customer Relationship Management (CRM) systems mean you can look up a client’s record from anywhere on your mobile device to answer a question or advise a team member on a product to use for a massage or skin treatment.
+You can take payments from a mobile device, which can be particularly useful if you plan a mobile massage at an event or client site.
+You even can be out of the office and conduct a video chat with your team if something comes up, and face-to-face communication will help resolve the issue.